![]() |

 Five Disciplines |

-Creating Learning Organizations: Summary of Senge's Disciplines.
-Abstract |
+Creating Learning Organizations: Summary/Abstract |

 Peter Senge (1990) |

 For Peter Senge (1990), change is teaming and learning is change.
 Thus, it is possible for organizations to learn to change because "deep down, we are all learners".
 In his book "The Fifth Discipline", Senge wants to destroy the illusion that the world is created out of separate, unrelated forces.
 When we give up this illusion, we can then build 'learning organizations', organizations where people continually expand their capacity to create the results they truly desire, where new and expansive patterns of thinking are nurtured, where collective aspiration is set free, and where people are continually learning how to learn together.
 Managers must learn to detect seven organizational 'learning disabilities' and use the "Five Disciplines" as antidotes to them.
-The five component technologies in the Five Disciplines model from Senge are:

 All these 5 disciplines must be employed